unioslo/pg-iam/docs/3-example.md

 This example will demonstrate all the features mentioned in the `README`:

 - create persons, users, and groups with optional expiry dates
-- add users and/or groups to groups
+- add users and/or groups to groups, using temporal constraints where needed
-- add persons without users to groups, for external account access control management
 - allow groups to moderate memberships of other groups
 - create capabilities, specify criteria for obtaining them
 - specify the scope of the capabilities